 - delay brain development in fetuses, children, and teenagers

-Some people have also reported sustaining burns when recharging e-cigarettes due to defective batteries leading to explosions.
+Some people also report sustaining burns when recharging e-cigarettes due to defective batteries leading to explosions.

-A person can use a vaping device to inhale tetrahydrocannabinol (THC).
+A person can use a vaping device to inhale THC.
 THC is the chemical in cannabis that produces a high.

 According to a

 As a result, vaping THC may produce a faster, stronger high, but it may also mean that people experience more adverse effects.